 Step 3: How to Score Disc Golf

-Each hole has specific requirements of strokes or throws to get the disc into the basket.
-If the player can get the disc into the basket required by each hole, that is called par.
-If you did fewer throws, it is called birdie (1 below par), eagle (2 below par), albatross (3 below par), or ace (hole-in-one).
-If a player required more throws, it is called a bogey (1 above par), double bogey (2 above par), triple bogey (3 above par), +4, +5, etc.
+Each hole specifies the number of strokes or throws required to get the disc into the basket.
+Successfully getting the disc into the required basket for each hole is achieving par.
+Completing the hole with fewer throws is termed a birdie (1 below par), eagle (2 below par), albatross (3 below par), or ace (hole-in-one).
+Conversely, if a player requires more throws, it’s termed a bogey (1 above par), double bogey (2 above par), triple bogey (3 above par), +4, +5, and so on.

 For example, if the course you played is par 54, where each of the 18 holes is a par 3.
 If a player throws a 56, then his score is +2.
 If a player shot a 52, then his score is -2 because you throw two strokes under par.
-Please take note that after all the players play all the holes, you will need to add the score on the first nines holes and do the same on the back nine.
-You will add them together to determine your total score, which will be added to the total box on the scorecard.
+After all players complete both sets of holes (front nine and back nine), add the scores from each set together to determine your total score, which is then recorded in the total box on the scorecard.

 If you are interested in this sport, learning how to play disc golf is a must.
 Playing the sport brings a lot of upsides for you as a person, be it mentally or physically.
-It is also a significant advantage that playing disc golf will not need you to spend a lot of money in order to learn and play the sport.
+It’s also a significant advantage that disc golf is an affordable sport to learn and play.
 Overall, dis golf is an excellent recreational and bonding activity for families who want to enjoy their free time.